dlutz2/opensextant/README.md

 OpenSextant Toolbox
 =================

  The OpenSextant Toolbox is a GATE based geotagger.
-Based on the GATE open source text processing framework, the OpenSextant Toolbox adds a set of processing resources (plugins) which are then assembled to produce a full geotagging pipeline.
+Based on the GATE open source text processing framework (http://gate.ac.uk), the OpenSextant Toolbox adds a set of processing resources (plugins) which are then assembled to produce a full geotagging pipeline.
 It builds upon the OpenSextant Gazetteer and SolrTextTagger projects.